 There are lots of opportunities for students to engage with extra-curricular activities.
-Whilst our offer is presently limited, due to our need to keep year groups apart, we will be returning to this offer as soon as we reasonably can.
+Whilst our offer is presently limited, due to our need to keep year groups apart, we have started to return to our usual extra-curricular provision.
 Our various subject teams talk about the opportunities beyond the classroom in the ‘Teaching and Learning’ section of the Open Evening portal.
 Please note that the Academy does not provide any formal childcare facilities either before or after school.

 We are in the process of moving closer to the Academy.
 What is the latest date that I can submit my application to the authority?

-All parents must submit their preferences (either a sole first choice or a first and second preference) to the local authority by October 31st 2020.
+All parents must submit their preferences (either a sole first choice or a first and second preference) to the local authority by October 31st 2021.
 After this date, your application may be considered late by the authority and you may not receive your preference as it will be considered a late application.
 We want to manage the process fairly and it will be assumed that the main residential address of a year six student will be used in the application.
-Should your child’s address change prior to the National Offer Day of March 1st, please contact the Local Authority so their records can be updated and your place recalculated in the event we are oversubscribed.
 Please be advised that, in the interests of keeping the process fair to all applicants, we work closely with other parties to confirm all information on an application is genuine.
-In the event that a relocation takes place after March 1st 2021, we cannot guarantee an offer as all places will be allocated however our waiting list will reflect your new address.
-As the Principal has stated in the first question, we do not have a catchment area and we accept applications from everyone who is currently in Year 6, regardless of location and previous schooling experience (this includes anyone who is currently in Home Elective Education).
+In the event that a relocation takes place after March 1st 2022, we cannot guarantee an offer as all places will be allocated however our waiting list will reflect your new address.
+As the Executive Headteacher has stated in the first question, we do not have a catchment area and we accept applications from everyone who is currently in Year 6, regardless of location and previous schooling experience (this includes anyone who is currently in Home Elective Education).

 How can parents get involved at EDA?